-(10) If the product is not intended for transfusion, a statement as applicable: "Caution: For Manufacturing Use Only," or "Caution: For Use in Manufacturing Noninjectable Products Only," or other cautionary statement as approved by the Director, Center for 21 CFR Ch.
-I (4-1-16 Edition)

-Biologics Evaluation and Research (CBER).
+(10) If the product is not intended for transfusion, a statement as applicable: "Caution: For Manufacturing Use Only," or "Caution: For Use in Manufacturing Noninjectable Products Only," or other cautionary statement as approved by the Director, Center for Biologics Evaluation and Research (CBER).

-(11) If the product is intended for further manufacturing use, a statement listing the results of all the tests for communicable disease agents required under 610.40 of this chapter for which the donation has been tested and found negative; except that the container label for Source Plasma is not required to list the negative results of serological syphilis testing under 601.40(i)and 640.65(b) of this chapter.
+(11) If the product is intended for further manufacturing use, a statement listing the results of all the tests for relevant transfusion-transmitted infections required under §610.40 of this chapter for which the donation has been tested and found negative; except that the container label for Source Plasma is not required to list the negative results of serological syphilis testing under §640.65(b) of this chapter.

-(12) The blood and blood components must be labeled in accordance with §610.40 of this chapter, when the donation is tested and demonstrates evidence of infection due to a communicable disease agent(s).
+(12) The blood and blood components must be labeled in accordance with §610.40 of this chapter, when the donation is tested and demonstrates evidence of infection due to a relevant transfusion-transmitted infection(s).